Nguyeric004/Homelab/Red-Blue/Setup.md

 9/10/25
     - Attached all VMs to a host-only adapter and NAT adapter
-    - Configured Ubuntu VM to be victim server
+    - Configured Ubuntu VM to be victim server and wazuh manager
         - Install DVWA
             - Startup
                 sudo systemctl start apache2